Conjunctivitis (Pink Eye)

 Conjunctivitis is an inflammation of the thin, transparent layer that lines the inner eyelids and covers the white part of the eye.
 Common symptoms include red watery eyes, mild discomfort, inflamed inner lids, blurred vision, a scratchy feeling in the eyes and occasional discharge.

-There are three types of conjunctivitis:
+There are three types of Pink Eye:

 Infectious conjunctivitis, or “pink eye”, as it is commonly called, is caused by a virus or bacteria.
 Both bacterial and viral conjunctivitis are highly contagious.
 Wash your hands frequently and avoid touching or rubbing your eyes.
 Warm compresses help soothe your eyes as well.
 Viral conjunctivitis typically clears up on its own after a few days.
 Antibiotic drops are prescribed to treat bacterial conjunctivitis.